 - The degree is genuinely interdisciplinary in content and structure, and is designed to ensure that you will encounter both legal and political perspectives.
 You can choose to focus on one domain more than the other.

-You will take 5 core and 1 optional course, as well as submit a dissertation.
+You will take six core courses, as well as submit a dissertation.
 Teaching will be delivered through lectures, seminars and tutorials.
 You will also be able to take part in project and team work and an international study trip.
 Some courses contain an exam.